Get the best OBS settings for recording, even you are a newbie and has a low-end PC to use OBS recorder.

 OBS (Studio), full name Open Broadcaster Software, is a fantastic open source live broadcasting and screen recording program.
 As cross-platform software which is compatible well with Windows, macOS and Linux systems, OBS appeals to a large number of people to initiate their live events or screencasting things on PC easily.
 Live streamer, vlogger, gamer, marketer, educator, and even the general public could make their ways with this freebie.

-However, due to its open-sourced nature and various advanced settings, many beginners are not so knowledgeable about how to configure OBS for either streaming or recording.
+However, due to its open-sourced nature and various advanced settings, many beginners are not so knowledgeable about how to record screen with OBS and how to configure OBS for either streaming or recording.
 In view of this, and also considering most of our customers are entry-level video makers, this post will mainly center attention on best OBS settings for recording, saving you much time on the digging around of answer.

 Before getting down to the key point, some facts first to help you understand everything related clearly.

 1. OBS can adds and displays whatever sources in one or more scenes with transition.

 On the main UI, you are enabled to let OBS recognize and show any screen app, webcam, and audio sources you want to record with OBS.
 Simply click the “+” plus icon to select and make it happen.